skills/introduction-to-codeql/README.md

 6. Feel free to reopen the alert by opening it, then selecting **Reopen alert**

 ### :keyboard: Activity 4: Create a GitHub Issue for an Alert
-This last step allows us to create a GitHub Issue to track the work that goes into resolving a vulnerability.
-Issues are nice because they can provide a location to collaborate on a security problem much the same way we would with a traditional software bug.
+This last step will show you how to create a GitHub Issue to track the work that goes into resolving a vulnerability.
+Issues are nice because they can provide a location to collaborate on a security problem, the same way we would a traditional software bug.
 Additionally, issues can be assigned to people or teams.

 1. Open one of the open alerts that CodeQL originally found.
 2. Click the green **Create issue** button at the top right of the alert.
 TIP: If you don't see this button, you might be working in a closed alert.
 Try with an alert that's currently open